 What is Specific Language Impairment (SLI)?

 Some children have what is called a Specific Language Impairment (SLI).
 An SLI has no obvious related cause such as hearing loss, autism, or learning difficulties.
 The condition appears in young children and is known to persist into adulthood, with some studies stating that as many of 7% of children could be having difficulties because of an SLI.
 There is a higher likelihood of SLI if parents or siblings also have the diagnosis.
 Specific language impairment is not something children grow out of and difficulties can continue into adulthood if it is not treated.
+Some of these children may be functioning well in most other areas of learning, but have a specific difficulty with language.

-Typical errors that a 5-year-old child with SLI would make include dropping the “s” from the end of present-tense verbs, dropping past tense, and asking questions without the usual “be” or “do” verbs.
+Typical errors that a 5-year-old child with expressive SLI would make include dropping the “s” from the end of present-tense verbs, dropping past tense, and asking questions without the usual “be” or “do” verbs.
 For example, instead of saying “She rides the horse,” a child with SLI will say, “She ride the horse.”
 Instead of saying “He ate the cookie,” a child with SLI will say, “He eat the cookie.”
 Instead of saying “Why does he like me?”, a child with SLI will ask, “Why he like me?”

 Some examples of language spoken by children with an SLI: